bpdev97/CS450-MPX/UserManual.md

 ### setdate
 *Usage:*

 The setdate command allows the user to input and set the system date.
 The setdate command follows American *Month/Day/Year* format.
-For example, today is the first of February so the input would look like: *setdate 2/1/18* or *setdate 02/01/18* or even *setdate 02/01/2018*.
+For example, today is the first of February so the input would look like: *setdate 2/1/18* or *setdate 02/01/18*.

 ### getdate
 *Usage:*